Better Tomorrows Fund

 Background

-Set up by David Beeby, High Sheriff of Cumbria 2021-22, the Fund aims to invest approximately £1m over the next three years into quality youth work training and provision, with the ultimate objective of substantially increasing the number of young people having access to support from youth workers.
-It will encourage people within Cumbria to become accredited in youth work via Cumbria Youth Alliance’s training programme, along with funding youth work salaries through this open-access grant fund.
+Established by David Beeby, High Sheriff of Cumbria (2021–22), the Better Tomorrows programme champions high-quality youth work training and delivery, with the goal of significantly increasing the number of young people who can access support from youth workers.
+The programme encourages individuals in Cumbria to gain accredited youth work qualifications through Cumbria Youth Alliance’s training, while also providing funding for youth worker salaries via this open-access grant fund.

 Donor